 Words of advice

-Do not be afraid or embarrassed to ask a question or discuss a concern with your GYN.
-Sexual activity and function, vaginal health, body changes, STI testing, and bowel or bladder problems are all sensitive issues a GYN deals with regularly.
+Do not be afraid or embarrassed to ask a question or discuss a concern with your provider.
+Sexual activity and function, vaginal health, body changes, STI testing, and bowel or bladder problems are all sensitive issues he or she deals with regularly.
 Chances are your provider has been asked the same question many times before.
-Information exchange with your GYN should occur in a caring, compassionate, and strictly confidential environment.
+Information exchange with your provider should occur in a caring, compassionate, and strictly confidential environment.
 If you don’t feel this way, you should seek a different provider.

 With all the ground to cover in an annual GYN exam, it is sometimes challenging to address all of a woman’s concerns in the time allotted.
 Accepting or asking for a return visit to focus more on a specific problem will ensure you get the care you need and deserve.
 If your provider sends you for additional testing, such as blood work or an ultrasound, it is important to complete these tests and discuss the results in person or by phone.

-Effective health care is a partnership between you and your gynecologist.
+Effective health care is a partnership between you and your medical provider.
 Having an annual gynecologic check-up before you have a problem is a great way to build a relationship with your provider!